ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 This module defines an detector for minimal transition times between states (e.g. value combinations of stated paths).

-* **paths** parser paths of values to be analyzed.
+* **target_path_list** parser paths of values to be analyzed.
 Multiple paths mean that values are analyzed by their combined occurrences.
 When no paths are specified, the events given by the full path list are analyzed (list of strings, **required**).
 * **id_path_list** parser paths where id values can be stored in all relevant log event types (list of strings, **required**).
 * **ignore_list** parser paths that are not considered for analysis, i.e., events that contain one of these paths are omitted.
 The default value is [] as None is not iterable (list of strings, default: []).
 * **allow_missing_id** when set to True, the detector will also use matches, where one of the pathes from target_path_list does not refer to an existing parsed data object (boolean, default: False).